 In Excel, the VLOOKUP function is a very popular one for fetching data among large datasets.
 But sometimes we face difficulties when VLOOKUP does not calculate automatically.
 There are several reasons behind this occurrence.
 Therefore, go through this article thoroughly where we will describe 7 possible solutions when Excel VLOOKUP is not calculating automatically.

-7 Possible Solutions When Excel VLOOKUP Function Is Not Calculating Automatically
+VLOOKUP Function Is Not Calculating Automatically in Excel: 7 Solutions

-Now, we want to find the product name and sales value of id 203 with this formula.
+Now, we want to find the product name and sales value of id 203 with the VLOOKUP function.

 But, when we apply the AutoFill command we get the #N/A error in the case of the Sales amount, whereas we were supposed to get an auto-calculated result.

 So, let us find out the reasons behind this issue and try to solve it.

 1. Enable Automatic Calculation for Calculating with VLOOKUP